osteele/vscode-p5server/README.md

 projects.
 These include tools, libraries, and examples and educational materials.

+## Development

+For information on developing and contributing to this extension, please see [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Keeping in Touch

 Bug reports, suggestions, and other contributions are cheerfully accepted.